BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-04.md

     > The memoir Prince was working on at the time of his death is coming out Oct.
 29.
     >
-    > Random House confirmed Monday to The Associated Press that "The Beautiful Ones" will combine a Prince unfinished manuscript with rare photos, scrapbooks and lyrics.
+    > Random House confirmed Monday to The Associated Press that “The Beautiful Ones” will combine a Prince unfinished manuscript with rare photos, scrapbooks and lyrics.
 First announced just weeks before his 2016 death, the 288-page book will include an introduction by Dan Piepenbring, whom Prince had chosen as a collaborator.
 The memoir is an exclusive partnership with the Prince Estate.

 -----